vusophie/csi2532_playground/README.md

 ## Partie B
 ## B1
 ## Question A
+Add appropriate spacing.

 ![B1a](https://github.com/vusophie/csi2532_playground/blob/devoir1/B1a.png)

 ## Question B
+Add appropriate spacing.

 ![B1b](https://github.com/vusophie/csi2532_playground/blob/devoir1/B1b.png)

 ## Question C
+Add 'users_2019.id' in the GROUP BY clause.

  ![B1c](https://github.com/vusophie/csi2532_playground/blob/devoir1/B1c.png)

 ## B2
 ## Question A
+Find the names of all users that joined before Jan 1, 2020.

 ```sh
 SELECT name FROM userse WHERE join_date < '2020-01-01';
 ```
 ![B2a](https://github.com/vusophie/csi2532_playground/blob/devoir1/B2a.png)

 ## Question B
+Show the number of software licenses of each user (even those without anylicenses).
+Sort the results by the number of licenses (most to least) and then by name (A - Z).

 ```sh
 SELECT users.name AS user_name, COUNT(licenses.user_id) AS number_of_licenses FROM users LEFT JOIN licenses ON users.id = licenses.user_id GROUP BY licenses.user_id, users.name;
 ```